 - 1. Physical examination.
 All of our patients receive an examination of the mouth as part of their general physical exam.
 During this oral exam, we can evaluate for obvious disease in the mouth.
 We will grade the severity of the visible dental disease from 1 to 4, with one being minor dental problems and four being major dental problems.
 This gives us a rough idea of what we may need to do during a dental procedure.
 It is difficult to fully examine the mouth of an awake pet and we can only see the crowns of the teeth, NOT the roots.
-We will provide a treatment plan for the procedures we may need to do.
+We will provide a rough estimate for the procedures we may need to do.
 We may find more problems during the dental procedure, and in this case we will call you to discuss our findings and give you an approximate cost for the procedure. - 2.
 Preoperative bloodwork and examination.
-Any pet that receives general anesthesia at Frey Pet Hospital gets a full physical examination on the day of surgery, and blood tests are performed to make sure your pet is in good health prior to general anesthesia. - 3.
+Any pet that receives general anesthesia at Frey Pet Hospital gets a full physical examination on the day of surgery, and blood tests are performed to make sure your pet is in good health. - 3.
 General anesthesia.
-Dentistry in dogs and cats requires a general anesthetic, and cannot be properly done without anesthesia.
-The anesthetic protocol is tailored to your pet's age, breed, and health status.
-Your pet will also have an IV catheter in place to allow quick access to the blood stream for fluids and/or medications.
-The procedure is done under a light plane of inhalant anesthetic (just like in human hospitals), and a sophisticated monitor will assist our Board Certified Anesthetist or Registered Veterinary Technician in monitoring your pet's vital signs.
-This monitor measures his/her blood pressure, body temperature, heart rate, and oxygen levels in the blood, respirations, and a continuous ECG to monitor the heart.
+Dentistry in dogs and cats requires a general anesthetic.
+The patient is anesthetized, and an IV catheter and anesthetic monitors are placed.
+A Registered Veterinary Technician closely monitors the patient during the dental procedure.